gatsbyjs/gatsby/docs/tutorial/using-multiple-themes-together.md

 Multiple themes are awesome!
 ```

-## Run the site again
+## Step 6: Run the site again

 ```shell
 gatsby develop
 ```

-Now there will be some content to look at if you go to `localhost:8000/blog` and `localhost:8000/notes`.
+Now if you visit `localhost:8000/blog` and `localhost:8000/notes` there you should see some content to look at.

-## Put the blog posts on the homepage
+## Step 7: Put the blog posts on the homepage

 Let's get rid of our plain hello world homepage and use the blog posts.

+- Stop your development server, `CTRL + C`.
+- Delete `src/pages/index.js`.
-Stop your development server, `CTRL + C`.
-Delete `src/pages/index.js`.
-Change the theme options for the blog theme in `gatsby-config.js`.
-Restart your development server with `gatsby develop`.
+- Change the theme options for the blog theme in `gatsby-config.js`.
+- Restart your development server with `gatsby develop`.

 ```javascript:title=gatsby-config.js
 {